 For those of you who would like to give a special present to a friend or loved one, consider CMR’s Alternative Giving Program.
 The program is simple; designate the service that you wish your donation to support and a holiday card will be sent to the person for whom the gift is given.
 This is a wonderful gift to give; both for the person for whom it was named and for the recipients for the program’s donation.

-Please designate Community Ministries of Rockville for your workplace giving; through a Matching Contribution Program offered by your employer, the United Way, Combined Federal Campaigns (CFC) and Montgomery Alliance.
+Please designate Community Ministries of Rockville for your workplace giving; through a Matching Contribution Program offered by your employer, the United Way, and Combined Federal Campaigns (CFC).

 Why We Need Your Support